 But you’ll want to swap it out for a dining rewards card when it’s time to chow down.

-- The Savor card offers 4 percent cash back on dining and entertainment, plus 2 percent back on groceries, which is a plus if you like to test out fall recipes at home.
+- The Savor card offers 4 percent cash back on dining and entertainment, plus 2 percent back at grocery stores, which is a plus if you like to test out fall recipes at home.

 - If you prefer points to cash rewards, the Wells Fargo Propel card lets you earn 3 points per dollar on dining and travel.